-[When I was a boy I imagined myself an emissary shuttling between two widely differing cultures each with its own sounds, humor and purposes.
-I would hang coats, serve drinks, and clear dishes according to the demands of the occasion.
+[When I was a boy at home with my family hosting a party or some commemorative occasion, I imagined myself an emissary shuttling between two widely differing cultures each with its own sounds, humor and purposes.
+I would hang coats, serve drinks, and clear dishes according to the demands of the situation

-In the kitchen I heard the high-pitched frolic of a group clustered around the sink as some things got washed and others prepared to be `set out’, the sounds of running water and the flashing of knives cutting, sharing the space with conversations, nods and laughter, all at once amid the wondrous smells of cheese and fruit, pate and coffee.
+In the kitchen I heard the high-pitched frolic of a group clustered around the sink as some things got washed and others prepared to be `set out’, the sounds of running water and the flashing of knives cutting, sharing the space with conversations, nods and laughter of women, some times all at once amid the wondrous smells of cheese and fruit, pate and coffee.
 “Did you hear what happened to . . .”Wasn’t that terrible?”
 I tried not to listen too closely as I didn’t have the credentials.

 Meanwhile in the living room, the pipes and cigars would breathe thoughtfully, as the men addressed the issues of the day that begged for their insight.
 Sometimes these discussions were solemn at others droll and pulsed by outbreaks at the punch-lines of personal experience narrated.]

 I am aware that from today’s perspective this description is stereotypical.
 We have broadened our cultural views on who should do what and when and yet it seems to me that in a subtle but substantial way the division continues its relevance and remains a necessary compliment to the kinds of inter-gender, all-in exchanges that have come to replace it in our schools.